outlandnish/ext-f1-tv/README.md

 ### I've got the extension.
 How do I cast?
 Right click on the video and click 'Cast media to device'

+### How can I cast from Firefox?
+Unfortunately, Google no longer has an extension for Cast outside of Chromium browsers :/ That said, the playback controls still work in Firefox and Cast supposedly works on Firefox for Android.

-### When I cast, it just mirrors my screen instead of casting the video.
+### When I cast, it mirrors my screen instead of casting the video.
 How can I fix this?
 Your Google Cast device needs to pull the new config that supports the Google Cast receiver for F1 TV.
 Power cycle / reboot your Cast device and it should pick up the F1 TV Cast Receiver

 ### I see a blank screen that says F1 TV (Unofficial) but the video does not load.
-How can I fix this?
 It's likely the token for the stream expired.
 To renew it, click on one of the other video tracks (like a driver stream) and then click back to the video track you were watching.
 It should load properly then.

 ### There's no touch controls for my Google Home!
 What gives?
 These haven't been implemented yet.
 It might be there in a future release!

-### How can I cast from Firefox?
-Unfortunately, Google no longer has an extension for Cast outside of Chromium browsers :/ That said, the playback controls still work in Firefox and Cast supposedly works on Firefox for Android.

 ## Contributions
 This code is super quick and dirty / proof of concept level.
 It's ugly but gets the job done.
 Wanna make it better?
 Feel free to send in a PR!